Sanketkadam3921/assignment/README.md

 npx prisma generate
 npx prisma migrate deploy
 npm start

-    Create a .env file:
+Create .env with your PostgreSQL connection string:

 DATABASE_URL=your_railway_database_url

-Settlement Calculation Logic
+settlement Logic Overview

-    Each expense has multiple splits (e.g., Shantanu: 50%, Sanket: 50%)

-    For each person:
+For each expense:

-        Calculate their total paid

-        Calculate their total owed

-    Final balance = paid - owed

-    To simplify, we use a greedy method to minimize transactions in /settlements.

- Known Limitations

-    No recurring expenses yet

-    No web UI (API only)

-    Basic validation in place — improvements possible
+paid_by is credited the full amount

+Each participant is debited based on their share

+Net balances are calculated per person

+Greedy algorithm used to settle debts with minimum transactions

 Author

-Made by Sanket Kadam
+Made with care by Sanket Kadam
-Feel free to reach out if you have any feedback or suggestions!
+🎯 Passionate about backend engineering, systems design, and API architecture